Alexander Schallenberg: Education and early career

 From 1989 to 1994, he studied law at the University of Vienna and the University of Paris II Panthéon-Assas.
 From 1995 to 1996 he earned an LL.M. in European law at the College of Europe in Bruges, Belgium, an institution that aims "to train an elite of young executives for Europe" and whose graduates are said to form a close-knit "Bruges Mafia."
 Schallenberg was a graduate of the "Walter Hallstein promotion."

 In 1997, Schallenberg joined the Austrian diplomatic service.
 From 2000 to 2005, he worked at the permanent representation of Austria to the European Union in Brussels, where he headed the legal department.
 In 2006, he became a press spokesman to Foreign Minister Ursula Plassnik, a fellow College of Europe graduate.
 When Sebastian Kurz became foreign minister, Schallenberg was appointed as director of strategic foreign policy planning in 2013.
 Originally he was scheduled to become ambassador to India in 2014, but he chose to remain at the foreign ministry to work with the new foreign minister.
 Schallenberg was widely seen as a mentor to the inexperienced Kurz who knew little of foreign policy, who in turn promoted him to senior posts.
 In 2016 Schallenberg became head of the European department of the foreign ministry.

 Political career

 On 3 June 2019, Schallenberg succeeded Karin Kneissl as foreign minister of Austria.
 He maintained his position as part of the second Kurz cabinet, which was sworn in on 7 January 2020.
 He stepped down when he became chancellor, but returned to the position following his resignation.

-After attending an EU summit at the Europa building in Luxembourg on 12 and 13 October 2020 with Sophie Wilmès, Schallenberg tested positive for COVID-19.